josephlewis/leastcostpath/README.md

       * Implemented type 'autocorrelated' and the calculation of probability intervals in add_dem_error
 -   version 1.7.4
       * Allow for the rasterisation of SpatialLines in create_lcp_density through the rasterize_as_points argument.
 If FALSE, SpatialLines are rasterised.
 If TRUE, SpatialLines converted to SpatialPoints and rasterised.
 See function documentation for more information.
+-   version 1.7.5
+      * Fixed issue with create_banded_lcps and create_CCP_lcps to filter to first SpatialPoint in the supplied SpatialPoints*
+      * Implemented geographical slant in create_slope_cs.
+See function documentation for more information.

 Authors
 -------